 Collect some plastic dinosaur toys + bury them in a sandbox or plastic swimming pool filled with sand.
 When the kids dig the “fossils” up, you can use it as an educational opportunity to teach them about different kinds of dinosaurs.

 Watching a driveway drive-in movie is a memorable treat on a summer evening.
 Consider inviting other children in your neighborhood to attend + you may even want to build “cars” out of cardboard boxes for the children to use as movie seats.

 In order to make sure things go smoothly, research what equipment you need ahead of time so that you can have everything ready.
 In particular, research the equipment you need to project the movie properly so that it can be seen easily.

-A summer scavenger hunt helps you + the kids get in more outdoor time in the backyard + it’s the type of activity that you can make as easy or as complex as you want.
-You can also adapt it to the amount of time you have available.
+You can also hold a summer scavenger hunt in your own backyard (literally).
+You can adapt it to the amount of time you have available.
 Scavenger hunts have at least two teams; consider pairing up a parent with a child if you have young kids.

 These easy activities can help you + your family have fun in your backyard this summer.
 Best of all, these ideas are mostly free + easy to set up.
 Have a wonderful summer!

 - 3 Benefits of Healthy Eating for Kids

 - 8 Savings Goals To Teach Kids About Money